Search engine optimisation (SEO) is a vital part of any online marketing campaign whatever your target audience.

 Indeed, of the 4 billion searches per month made in Germany, around 37% are one-word queries, 32% are two-word queries and 25% are three to four-word queries.

-This is vastly different to that of the UK where more searches are made with fewer words although voice search is set to change this in the future.
+This is vastly different from that of the UK where more searches are made with fewer words although voice search is set to change this in the future.

 Germany has a reputation for efficiency, effectiveness, and quality and German consumers have similar expectations.